-PHCX 01 FUNDAMENTALS OF ENGINEERING MATERIALS
+PHCX 01 FUNDAMENTALS OF ENGINEERING MATERIALS L T P C

-- To help students to acquire the properties and applications of conducting and semiconducting materials. - To familiarize students with basic ideas about the properties of dielectric and magnetic materials and their applications. - To familiarize students with basic knowledge of nanomaterials and its electrical, electronic, mechanical and magnetic properties. - To enable the students to correlate theoretical principles with practical applications.
+- To familiarize students with basic ideas of nanomaterials and its electrical, electronic, mechanical and magnetic properties. - To help students acquire the properties and applications of magnetic materials and dielectric materials. - To familiarize students with basics ideas about the properties of dielectric and its applications - To enable the students to correlate theoretical principles with practical applications.

-MODULE I CONDUCTING AND SEMICONDUCTING 7 MATERIALS
+MODULE I CONDUCTING AND SEMICONDUCTING MATERIALS 7

-Conductors: properties, Fermi distribution function, Fermi energy in metalsdensity of states- conducting polymers-properties-applications, semiconductors: intrinsic and extrinsic semiconductors-carrier concentration, conductivity and energy band gap, semiconducting polymers- properties- applications.
+Conductors: properties, Fermi distribution function, Fermi energy in metals- density of states- conducting polymers-properties-applications, semiconductors: intrinsic and extrinsic semiconductors-carrier concentrations, conductivity and energy band gap, semiconducting polymers- properties- applications.